SyndicateProtocol/syndicate-appchains/metabased-translator/README.md

 It consists of a `common` crate and 3 component crates: `ingestor`, `slotter` and `block-builder`

+An execution client such as reth must be available at the mchain url (http://127.0.0.1:8888) prior to starting the translator - see the provided docker-compose.yaml file for more information.

 #### Metachain configuration

 The metachain has chain id 84532 and a genesis timestamp of 0.